-The Global Action on Tailings is a GMPA initiative, engaging and connecting technical experts to advance discussions and solutions relating to tailings management, tailing reprocessing, repurposing and ultimately driving toward tailings elimination.
+The Global Action on Tailings is connecting technical experts to advance discussions and solutions relating to tailings management, tailing reprocessing, repurposing and ultimately driving toward tailings elimination.

 With declining grades, the rate of waste generation, including tailings has steadily increased.
 This increased volume of waste has resulted in a significant growth in the size of tailings impoundment structures.
 At the same time over the past few decades, the rate of serious tailings dam failures has risen.
 Half (33 of 67) of serious tailings dam failures in the last 70 years occurred in the 20 years between 1990 and 2009, and larger and more serious failures are projected (Bowker and Chambers, 2015).